VitalJeevanjot/Steem-Discord-Bot/README.md

 }
 ```
 - Run `npm install` in project directory
+- Use `node .` command to start project locally.

 `index.js` is the entry file and consist with all code .
 Join the bot server to use it: https://discord.gg/J5wzUC